-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in North Carolina over a two-year period (2020-2021) was $53.27.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in North Carolina in 2023 was $54.29.

 If a family is purchasing coverage through the North Carolina marketplace, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?